inkdropapp/docs-old/src/pages/manual/plugin-word-count.md

 cd ~/github/my-package
 ipm publish minor
 ```

-If this is the first package you are publishing, the `ipm publish` command may prompt you for your Inkdrop API Keys which can be created [here](https://my.inkdrop.app/api-keys) on the Inkdrop website.
-This is required to publish and you only need to enter this information the first time you publish.
-The credentials are stored securely in your [keychain](https://en.wikipedia.org/wiki/Keychain_(Apple)) once you login.

 Your package is now published and available on my.inkdrop.app.
 Head on over to https://my.inkdrop.app/plugins/wordcount to see your plugin's page.